agametis/fms-logviewer-backend/README.md

 The Project is the backend for the FileMaker Server LogViewer.

 Since FileMaker Server 17 there is no convenient way for reading the log files.
 This project helps to overcome this circumstance.

+**Update**: Since FileMaker Server 19.3.* there is a possibility to read and analyze log files directly in the FileMaker Server user interface.
+In my opinion, it is still not a good way to do it.

 ## Prerequirements